Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ((KeyControl)Keyboard.current["space"]).wasReleasedThisFrame
 ```

 Note: Keys are identified by physical layout not according to the current language mapping of the keyboard.
-To query the name of the key according to the language mapping, use `KeyControl.displayName`.
+To query the name of the key according to the language mapping, use [`KeyControl.displayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_displayName).

 ### [`UnityEngine.Input.GetMouseButton`](https://docs.unity3d.com/ScriptReference/Input.GetMouseButton.html)

+Use [`ButtonControl.isPressed`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html#UnityEngine_InputSystem_Controls_ButtonControl_isPressed) on the corresponding mouse button:

 ```
 Mouse.current.leftButton.isPressed